 All of these considerations are baked into the decision-making process when the design lab is choosing these components.
 A lot of research goes into this part of the adhesion process.
 The suppliers of these products have an extremely in-depth understanding of what goes into the adhesives and coatings.
 They very capably assist manufacturers with choosing the best option for their application as well as solving issues directly related to their products.

 Because all this support exists, when adhesion failure occurs, or even during the development stage, manufacturers look at the adhesive to try to understand what went wrong.
 In our experience, the problem very rarely lies with the adhesive itself.

 The application and curing process is crucial to get right in order to ensure a strong bond.
 Regardless of the industry, depositing an adhesive, coating or paint and then curing that on the surface is well understood.
 How much heat needs to be applied, the optimal window of time for curing, the amount of adhesive required and UV curing methods have been developed over long periods of time with lots of experience and research behind decisions made at this step.

 There are many specialists who are eager to help in this area, although, much like with adhesive selection, it is very rare for the source of adhesion failure to be found in the application and curing of the adhesive.

-Since neither material, adhesive or curing inadequacies are the root cause of adhesion problems it’s important to investigate where in the material system the break is occurring.
-If the break occurs in the material that is being bonded, coated or painted then this is called substrate failure.
-If the break is within the glue or coating itself then this is called adhesive failure.
-If the break is at the interface between the adhesive and the bond surface then this is called cohesive failure.
+Since neither material, adhesive, nor curing inadequacies are the root cause of adhesion problems, it’s important to investigate where in the material system the break is occurring.
+If the break occurs in the material that is being bonded, coated or painted, then this is called substrate failure.
+If the break is within the glue or coating itself, then this is called adhesive failure.
+If the break is at the interface between the adhesive and the bond surface, this is called cohesive failure.

 Being able to recognize these different types of failure gives insight into where manufacturers need to look to get to the root cause of these problems.